Thosperis/LinuxSubsystemOnAndroid/README.md

 root

-Android 7+ Supported -- planned to extend futher
+Android 7+ Supported -- planned to extend to Android 2.3

 Should work on any android with root